Carlos Correa Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.2 K/9 to pace MLB.
+- The 10.2 strikeouts per nine innings put together by the White Sox pitching staff leads the league.

-- The White Sox's 5.80 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox's 5.74 team ERA ranks 29th across all MLB pitching staffs.

-- White Sox pitchers combine to give up the second-most home runs in baseball (49 total, 1.6 per game).
+- White Sox pitchers combine to allow the second-most home runs in baseball (50 total, 1.6 per game).

-- Cease (2-1 with a 4.15 ERA and 37 strikeouts in 30 1/3 innings pitched) makes the start for the White Sox, his seventh of the season.
+- Giolito makes the start for the White Sox, his seventh of the season.
+He is 1-2 with a 4.15 ERA and 34 strikeouts in 34 2/3 innings pitched.

-- The righty's last time out was on Thursday against the Tampa Bay Rays, when he threw four innings, surrendering six earned runs while giving up nine hits.
+- The right-hander's most recent appearance came on Friday against the Tampa Bay Rays, when he tossed 6 2/3 innings, surrendering two earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.